CoorpAcademy/docker-scspark/README.md

 compiled from source, but the result is then cached.
 This step should only be necessary if you modify the `Dockerfile`.

-    docker build -t docker-pyspark .
+    docker build -t docker-scspark .

 # Troubleshooting
-If you are unable to access HDFS from pyspark, try running pyspark with the `--master yarn` flag.
+If you are unable to access HDFS from scspark, try running scspark with the `--master yarn` flag.

-If you are unable to access the HTTP SparkUI, verify that the open ports are redirected from your virtual machine to your host machine.
-Under VirtualBox, see the machine's `Settings > Network > Port Forwarding`.